usnistgov/policy-machine-core/mkdocs/docs/functional-components.md

 The Policy Administration Point (PAP) provides a means for administering policies to the underlying data in the PIP.
 This package is very simple as it only sets up a middle man between the PDP/EPP and the PIP.

 ### PAP Functional Entity
 The PAP object is made up of a `Graph`, `Prohibitions`, and `Obligations`.
 It provides and single administration point for an NGAC system.
-When a `PAP` is initialized a call to `SuperGraph.check()` is called on the `Graph` parameter.
-This call ensures that the super configuration is complete in the provided graph.

 ## PDP
 The Policy Decision Point (PDP) provides three main functionalities: